tjvantoll/www.tjvantoll.com/source/_posts/2012-07-15-native-html5-number-picker-vs-jquery-uis-spinner-which-to-use.markdown

 ### Update (August 26th, 2012)

-Commenter amir pointed out the WebKit provides a pseudoclass that you can use to style, and therefore hide the native Spin controls.
+Commenter amir pointed out the WebKit provides a pseudoclass that you can use to style, and therefore hide the native spin controls.

 ``` css
 input[type=number]::-webkit-outer-spin-button {